 Don’t forget that autos generally take much less time to grow, too.
 So even though you might not get as much, you’ll get it 2-6 weeks sooner.

-For absolute fastest seed to harvest with big yields, you might look into doing a SOG (www.ilovegrowingmarijuana.com/sea-of-green-sog-marijuana-growing).
+For absolute fastest seed to harvest with big yields, you might look into doing a SOG (Sea Of Green (SOG) Marijuana Growing Method).
 It takes a lot of seeds, but since you force flowering after just 2-3 weeks of veg, it drastically reduces grow times.

 Thanks Kushpa, the quick turnaround is the argument for autos that I keep seeing.
 Guess trial and error is the way to find out.
 Lol!
 May take me awhile to figure it out, but will be fun trying!